amabdulr/CNWG/8-General Writing Guidelines.md

    - Hyphenate compound modifiers to clarify that the words together modify the noun, preventing misreading.

-   - **Example**: "high-speed internet" ensures that "high" and "speed" are understood as a single concept modifying "internet."
+   - **Example (Do not analyze.
+For clarification only)**: "high-speed internet" ensures that "high" and "speed" are understood as a single concept modifying "internet."